mks65/slides/03_variables.md

 --

-   * Upon first glance, maybe it seems fine, maybe you notice the incredibly common programming typo.

---

-   * javac would never let this fly.
-Then again, javac assumes you are an idiot and that you have no idea how to program.

---

-   * gcc thinks this is totally cool. gcc thinks you are a master programmer (perhaps even a 1337 hax0r), and you meant to do this.
---

    * C interprets this statement as follows:
 	 1. Assign variable x the value 0.

+--

 	 2. The assignment operator returns the value assigned, so the statement will return 0.

+--

 	 3. 0 is false, so the if statement will fail.